pawelgrzybek/pawelgrzybek.com/content/posts/2018-10-16-i-built-a-thing-pinbuddy.md

 ### API token to authenticate

 PinBuddy never asks you for your personal password — it uses an API token to authenticate that you are you.
 You can find your personal token on a [setting page under the password tab](https://pinboard.in/settings/password).
-This short indetifier can be invalidated and regenerated on user request at any time.
+This short identifier can be invalidated and regenerated on user request at any time.

 ![PinBuddy uses API token to authenticate](/photos/2018-10-16-1.jpg)

 ### Configurable

 Options page allows you to log out and configure few very useful settings that may boost your productivity a lot.
-Decide wheather the browsing or adding a new bookmark should be your main screen, wheather "private" or "read later"  should be checkeb by default when you add a new resource or toggle system notifications for successfully saved or deleted links.
+Decide whether the browsing or adding a new bookmark should be your main screen, whether "private" or "read later" should be checked by default when you add a new resource or toggle system notifications for successfully saved or deleted links.

 ![PinBuddy options page](/photos/2018-10-16-2.jpg)